vives-project-xp/PX4-Interactive-Sound-Art/documentatie/Add_Extra_Sounds.md

 # How to add extra sounds?
+In this part u wil learn how to add extra Sounds to ur Project.

 ## Add the code in the Pi4
 **Step 1 : Put the sound in the right folder**